Short answer. Use

 - Complex refactors across many files.
 Codebase-wide context handling, especially with Opus 4.7, holds up well on multi-file changes.

-- You want a stable runway through June.
-Claude Code does not change shape on 2026-06-18; if you want to not migrate twice in six weeks, that has real value.
+- You want a runway that already held steady.
+Claude Code did not change shape on 2026-06-18 the way Gemini CLI's free, AI Pro, and Ultra paths did; if you would rather not migrate CLIs again soon, that has real value.

 - You already pay for Claude.ai Pro/Max.
 Authentication is one sign-in, billing is one line item, Remote Control is included.